-D.C.’s 16th Street is finally getting its dedicated bus lane
+D.C.’s 16th Street NW is finally getting its dedicated bus lane

 The city is expected to award the construction contract this month, DDOT said in a statement Thursday.
 Construction is expected to begin before the end of the year and to be completed next year.
 The work includes new lane markings and signage, pedestrian safety improvements at several intersections, new accessible ramps and the creation of bus zones.

-Though traffic impacts are anticipated, officials said, the plan is to make progress in the next few months as low traffic volumes continue while many are still working from home due to the pandemic.
+Although traffic impacts are anticipated, officials said, the plan is to make progress in the next few months as low traffic volumes continue while many are still working from home due to the pandemic.

 “We’re seeing lower volumes of traffic currently, and that will likely continue, at least through the beginning of our construction and very possibly through much of the duration of that construction,” Marootian said.
 “We’ll be working to minimize the impact [on traffic] and of course to minimize the disruption to the residents along the corridor.”